-This activity was adapted from a demonstration in The Periodic Table, Volume 4 in the Flinn ChemTopic[TM] Labs series, Cesa, I., Editor; Flinn Scientific: Batavia, IL (2002).
+This activity was adapted from Flinn ChemTopicTM Labs, Volume 4, The Periodic Table; Cesa, I., Ed., Flinn Scientific: Batavia, IL (2002).

-Flinn Scientific-Teaching Chemistry[TM] eLearning Video Series
+Flinn Scientific-Teaching ChemistryTM eLearning Video Series

-A video of the Periodic Activity of Metals activity, presented by Irene Cesa, is available in Periodic Trends and the Properties of the Elements, part of the Flinn Scientific-Teaching Chemistry eLearning Video Series.
+A video of the Reactions of Alkali Metals activity, presented by Bob Lewis, is available in Activity Series of Metals, part of the Flinn Scientific-Teaching Chemistry eLearning Video Series.

-Materials for Periodic Activity of Metals are available from Flinn Scientific, Inc.
+Materials for Reactions of Alkali Metals are available from Flinn Scientific, Inc.